নামেতে যেমন ঘন্ট, কাজেও তাহাই। ঘন্টতে রাধিতে অনেক মশলা চাই।

-- Taro leaves needs to be cut into long strips after removing the outer layer.
+- Cut Taro leaves into long strips after removing the outer layer.

 - Make a paste of Green Chilies.

-- Wash Kochu Saag or Taro Leaves properly and then take those in a deep bottom pan with ½ Tsp. of Salt and start cooking in low flame by covering the pan with a lid.
-No water required to add while cooking the Saag.
+- Wash Kochu Saag or Taro Leaves properly and then take those in a deep bottom pan with ½ Tsp. of Salt.

-- Kochu Saag will molten after around 10 minutes of cooking and will release sufficient water.
+- Kochu Saag will melt after around 10 minutes of cooking and will release sufficient water.

 - Switch the flame off and let the boiled Saag cooled completely.

-- Take 1 Tbsp. of Ghee in a pan (I have used the same pane used for boiling the Saag) and heat it sufficiently.
+- Take 1 Tbsp. of Ghee in a pan and heat it sufficiently.

-- Add Vinegar in this stage (this is optional)
+- Add Vinegar at this stage (this is optional)

-- Start cooking in low flame till water evaporates.
+- Start cooking on low flame till water evaporates.